 Medal of Honor Recipients

-Ralph H. Johnson was born in Charleston, South Carolina, on January 11, 1949.
-He enlisted in the U.S. Marine Corps Reserves in Oakland, California, in March 1967, and shortly thereafter, the regular USMC, to fight in the Vietnam War.
+Private First Class Ralph H. Johnson (Vietnam).
+Ralph Johnson was born in Charleston, South Carolina, on January 11, 1949.
+He enlisted in the U.S. Marine Corps Reserves in March 1967, and thereafter, the regular USMC, to fight in the Vietnam War.
 On March 5, 1968, PFC Johnson and his patrol, overlooking the Quan Duc Valley, were attacked by enemy forces.
 Johnson threw himself on a grenade and warned his comrades; actions that prevented the enemy from advancing and saved the life of a fellow marine.
 PFC Johnson received the Medal of Honor posthumously.
-The Charleston VA Medical Center was renamed for him in September 1991, and the navy named a destroyer (USS Ralph Johnson DDG 114) after him in 2015.
-Johnson's remains were interred in Beaufort National Cemetery in March 1970 (Section 3, Grave 21).
+The Charleston VA Medical Center was renamed for him in September 1991, and the navy named a destroyer (U.S.S.
+Ralph Johnson DDG 114) after him in 2015.
+Johnson's remains were interred in Beaufort National Cemetery in March 1970, in Section 3, Site 21.

-John James McGinty III was born in Boston, in 1940, and he enlisted in the Marines after graduating from high school.
-In 1966, 2nd Lt.
-McGinty began a tour of duty in Vietnam.
+Captain John James McGinty III (Vietnam).
+McGinty was born in Boston in 1940, and he enlisted in the U.S. Marine Corps after graduating from high school.
+In 1966, McGinty began a tour of duty in Vietnam.
 On July 18, attacked by the North Vietnamese and severely wounded in the left eye, he saved the lives of dozens of men.
-S.Sgt McGinty received the Medal of Honor from President Lyndon B. Johnson in 1968.
+McGinty received the Medal of Honor from President Lyndon B. Johnson in 1968.
 Later, as a born-again Christian, a faith that rejects idolatry, he chose to not display the medal because it features the image of Minerva.
-McGinty retired in 1976 with the rank of captain, and worked at the VA Medical Center in San Diego, California.
-He died January 17, 2014 (Section D, Grave 703).
+Captain McGinty retired in 1976 and worked at the VA Medical Center in San Diego, California.
+He died January 17, 2014, and is buried in Section D, Site 703.

 Colonel Donald Conroy, "The Great Santini" is interred in Section 62, Grave 182.